SKA-ScienceDataProcessor/rascil/docs/RASCIL_quickstart.rst

 Installation should be straightforward.
 We recommend the use of virtual environment.
 A prepackaged python system such as Anaconda https://www.anaconda.com is usually best as a base.

-ARL requires python 3.6 or higher.
+RASCIL requires python 3.6 or higher.

 # Use git to make a local clone of the Github respository::